-Bulletin/Advisory Information: The SafeAssign central services will undergo maintenance that requires a service outage on Wednesday, August 27, 2014 between 2am – 6am US Eastern (GMT-4).SafeAssign functionality will not be available and an error will be displayed to the user.
+Bulletin/Advisory Information: The SafeAssign central services will undergo maintenance that requires a service outage on Thursday October 30, 2014 from 2:00 AM US Eastern (GMT-4) until 6:00 AM US Eastern (GMT-4).SafeAssign functionality will not be available and an error will be displayed to the user.
 Papers will not be processed and reports will be delayed until after the maintenance has completed.

 Please contact Blackboard Learn Client Support if you have any questions.

 Thank you so very much for your patience this last week.
 Last week i>clicker notified us of the recent potential security vulnerability of SSL v3.
 As promised, they now have an update to the i>clicker software, v6.4.2, that utilizes a different security protocol to replace SSLv3.